mozilla-releng/staging-xpi-public/README.md

 # Test template repo

-based on multipreffer for now.
+Based on multipreffer for now.